MrMicrowaveOven/AlgorithmsCurriculum/README.md

 SF only:
 * Get to the office by 9am every day.
 We will be taking roll.
+* Join the #hunters channel in Slack.
+Alumni post job openings and networking opportunities there.
+  * Press CMD+K and typing "hunters" on Slack
+  * Or use this link: https://app-academy.slack.com/messages/hunters
 * In the morning, continue work on your resume and cover letter (see W9D6-7).
 Your peers will start reviewing your materials tomorrow.
 * Start preparing your [browser game][browser-game] and code_intensive
 * Enter the URLs for the browser game in the Job App Material on the Jobberwocky